**NEW** e-License - License Lookup - Name Change - Address Change - Employer Change

 Rules Under Review

-The Occupational Therapy Section seeks your comments and feedback on the following proposed rules which are being submitted for early stakeholder review.
-Please review the language of the rules below by clicking on the link.
+The Occupational Therapy Section of the OTPTAT Board seeks your comments and feedback on the following proposed rules which have been filed with the Joint Committee on Agency Rule Review.
+Please review the language of the rules below by clicking on the link to open a pdf version of the rules.
 Submit your comments to rules@otptat.ohio.gov.
-Include contact information with your name, phone number, email address, and license type (if applicable).
-The Board will accept comments through January 8, 2023.
+Include contact information with your name, phone number, email address, and license type (if applicable) as well as the number of the rule on which you have comments.
+The Board will accept comments through June 6, 2023 at 10:30 AM.
+PLEASE NOTE THAT THESE RULE CHANGES WILL NOT APPLY TO THE UPCOMING OCCUPATIONAL THERAPIST LICENSE RENEWAL FOR LICENSES THAT EXPIRE JUNE 30, 2023.

 Rule Number